vincentyfront/vincentyfront.github.io/_pages/cv.md

 * [Examining Client Treatment Outcomes by Degree of EBP Utilization](https://vincentyfront.github.io/projects/#Proj7)
   * Role: Data Analyst
   * Duration: September 2025
-  * Goal: Determine if there is a difference in client improvement amogst EBP completion levels
+  * Goal: Determine if there is a difference in client improvement amongst EBP completion levels

 * [Examining the Effectiveness of Telehealth vs. In-Person Services for Children Using the CANS-IP](https://vincentyfront.github.io/projects/#Proj6)
   * Role: Data Analyst